Industry and Trends |

 Manufacturers deploying Industry 4.0 technologies are well advised to pay close attention to cybersecurity, especially if using cloud services for data storage and analytics.
 This will require hiring or developing people with the appropriate skills and expertise, and not doing so is to invite some form of attack.

-How Robotics and Automation will shape the future
+How robotics and automation will shape the future

 Manufacturers the world over have little choice but to invest in advanced technologies like robotics and automation.
 Unlike in earlier years though, this increasingly means using AI and ML to analyze data, identify patterns and trends and support physical automation hardware.